The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Operator

 Thank you.
-The next question is from the line of Jay Mundra from ICIC Securities.
+The next question is from the line of Jai Mundhra from ICICI Securities.
 Please go ahead.

 Unidentified Participant

-Yeah, I said congratulations on the quarter, sir.
-You spelled out on NIMS and loan growth trajectory.
-If you can share your aspirational ROA over the next two years, that will be much helpful.
+Congratulations on the quarter.
+Sir, you spelled out on NIMs and loan growth trajectory.
+If you can share your aspirational ROA over the next 2 years, sir, that will be much helpful.

-Jay, you know, in our February document we had shown some.
-We have given you a guidance on what how to look at our ROA over the next two, three years.
-Right.
+Jai, we — in our February document, we had shown some — we have given you a guidance on what — how to look at our ROA over the next 2, 3 years, right?
 I don’t think that changes.
 I think we are just now in the execution mode on the same strategic plan.
-And that continues to be your guidance on what we think our roas.
+And that continues to be your guidance on what we think our ROA is.

 Unidentified Participant

-Sure, sir, sure.
-And lastly that if you have the quantifiable number from RBA trade relief measures.
-Right.
-So RBA had given this window of dispensation for exporters.
-If they want they can take moratorium.
-Do you have any quantum of such requests where people would have taken.
-Very, very negligible.
+Sure, sir.
+Sure.
+And lastly, sir, if you have the quantifiable number from RBI trade release measures, right?
+So RBI had given this window of dispensation for exporters, if they want, they can take moratorium.
+Do you have any quantum of such requests where people would have taken moratorium?

 Unidentified Participant

 Okay, sure.
-Answer.
-If you can quantify the labor new labor code intact.
-Have you done any higher provision on gratuity etc.
+And sir, if you can quantify the labor — new labor code impact, have you done any higher provision on gratuity, et cetera on the new labor code?

 Venkatraman Venkateswaran

-Point number eight captures the quantum J and we have distressed it.
-It’s part of the distortion.
+We have stated in the results, right?
+On results, the point #8 captures the quantum state, and we have discussed it.
+It’s part of the disclosure.

 Unidentified Participant

 And this is done for now, right?
-I mean you need not do for the.
-I mean this is one time and.
-It is done also.
-Right.
-There’s no recurring.
+I mean you did not do for the — I mean, this is onetime, and it is done also, right?
+There’s no recurring impact.

 This is the direct impact relating to our employees.
-Now people we work with, they may have an impact on in the sense our contractors and suppliers and partners, they will have this impact and that can have a knock on impact on us over a period of time that those are not quantifiable.
+Now people we work with, they may have an impact on — in the sense, our contractors and suppliers and partners, they will have this impact and that can have a knock-on impact on us over a period of time, but those are not quantifiable state, right.

 Unidentified Participant